networkra/fortisoar/README.md

-# fortisoar files copy from cse to test variable extensible
+# fortisoar files copy from cse to test variable